 Any conflicts for requested holidays shall be resolved on the basis of State Seniority within the employee's work unit.
 The Appointing Authority shall make a reasonable effort to approve the requested holiday.
-Floating holidays may not be accumulated.
-An employee who has not requested the floating holiday by March 1 of each fiscal year or by thirty (30) calendar days prior to the end of an employee's season shall be scheduled to take a floating holiday on a day chosen by the Appointing Authority or be paid for the floating holiday in cash at the option of the Appointing Authority.
+Floating holidays may not be accumulated or paid off.
+An employee who has not requested the floating holiday by March 1 of each fiscal year may be scheduled to take a floating holiday on a day chosen by the Appointing Authority.